hungcq/knowledge-repo/IT/domain-driven-design/0-domain-driven-design.md

     - Imp of tight association between model and impl
     - Suitable programming paradigm & tools
     - Implication for team's division of responsibility
+- Part 2: the building blocks of a model-driven design:
   - Chap 4: isolating the domain:
     - Layered architecture: def, layers, adv
     - Domain layer